jeancarl/tjbot-labs/say-what-i-see/nodejs/README.md

     ![](assets/1.4.png)

-8. Replace the placeholder `/* Step #8 */` with the following code, using the API key from the previous step.
+8. Replace the placeholder `/* Step #8 */` with the following code.
+Use your own API key from the previous step.

     ```
       visual_recognition: {
-        iam_apikey: "g0h123kjf5h3m620n5h1175mrk54h32vc54ji543-lFL"
+        apikey: "U_LmcgJFHIFFlUx1v6Jym-8JVgOXdC0P2hWck4WfVt8U-lFL"
       },
     ```